Last updated on October 20th, 2023.

 - Stress relief: Yoga can help to reduce stress and tension in the body, leading to a sense of calm and relaxation.
 (Here’s how yoga helps with stress management.)

-- Improved flexibility: Regular yoga practice can increase flexibility and range of motion in the muscles and joints.
+- Improved flexibility: Regular yoga can increase flexibility and range of motion in the muscles and joints.

 - Increased strength: Yoga can help to build strength in the muscles, particularly in the core, upper body, and lower body.